The Easiest Way to Protect Against Cybercrime: 5 Ways to Strengthen and Protect Your Passwords

 Passwords are commonly compromised.
 In fact, compromised passwords cause over 80 percent of all data breaches (and if you’re a retailer, consider that 90 percent of all login attempts on retail sites are NOT shoppers logging into their accounts).
 While no amount of hardware or software can fix poor or mismanaged passwords, there are things you can do to strengthen those you depend upon to protect your company, employees, and customers.
 Here are a few tips you can put into action right away:

 #2: Use a password generator.
-Instead of asking people to try to come up with a strong password, you can use a password manager like Dashlane or LastPass, which have password generators.
+Instead of asking people to try to come up with a strong password, you can use a password manager that has a password generator.
 Those passwords are virtually impossible to crack.

 #4: Use multiform factor authentication.
 You’re probably seeing this more and more lately.
 Multi-factor authentication (MFA) is an electronic authentication method that requires two or more pieces of evidence (factors)—typically something only the user knows, has, or is.
 For example, access to a tool might require a password like you would typically see, plus a code sent via text to the user’s cell phone or generated through an authenticator app.
 This approach simply adds another layer to the authentication process that would be very difficult for a hacker to guess.